 *** Pour lire la version française de ce texte, cliquez ici! ***

-We’re in Quebec, where snow is present for pretty much half of the year.
-Despite the cold, it’s still possible to take photos outside!
-In order to avoid freezing, here are five tips to nail your winter photoshoot.
+We’re in Quebec, where snow is present for nearly half the year.
+Despite the cold, it’s still absolutely possible to take beautiful outdoor photos.
+To help you stay warm and enjoy the experience, here are five tips to nail your winter photoshoot.

 Dress for the weather

-Let’s be honest, though.
-Most winter coats aren’t photogenic.
-They almost always make use look like the Michelin man!
-If you don’t like your coat and don’t want to see it in the pictures, wear several layers of clothes.
-For instance, put a long-sleeve cotton long sleeve shirt under a thick wool sweater and fleeced-lined or thermal tights under your pants.
-It will be possible to remove your coat for a few minutes and put it back on between the shots to warm up.
+That said, let’s be honest, most winter coats aren’t exactly flattering.
+They can easily make us look like the Michelin Man!
+If you’d rather not see your coat in the photos, layering is key.
+For example, wear a cotton long-sleeve shirt under a thick wool sweater, and add fleeced-lined or thermal tights under your pants.
+This allows you to remove your coat briefly for photos and put it back on between shots to warm up.

 Accessorize your outfit

-Finally, one of the best ways to avoid freezing during your winter photoshoot is to move!
-Different winter activities look great when photographed.
-Whether it’s skating with the love of your life, sledding with your family or doing a snow fight, these games will allow us to capture stunning moments while making you forget about the temperature.
+Finally, one of the best ways to stay warm during a winter photoshoot is to keep moving.
+Winter activities photograph beautifully.
+Whether it’s skating with your partner, sledding with your family or having a playful snowball fight, these moments not only create stunning images, but also help you forget about the cold entirely.

 Would you like to book a session like this?
 Contact me at lisamarie.savard@yahoo.ca to do so!